Anat Admati: Research

 Her research focuses on dissemination in financial markets, financial contracting, portfolio management, corporate governance and banking.
 Her paper "A Theory of Intraday Patterns: Volume and Price Variability", joint with Paul Pfleiderer, has been cited 4000 times according to IDEAS.
 The paper shows how liquidity traders and informed traders influence the price of assets.
 It helps explain the patterns of "volume and price variability in intraday transaction data".

 Her research has been quoted in news media including Bloomberg, NPR, Forbes, The New York Times, The Financial Times, The Guardian, Time magazine, CNN, The Independent, CNBC, The Economist, The Wall Street Journal, and the Washington Post.
 A recent New York Times article about professor Admati was titled "When She Talks, Banks Shudder" and another article about her was titled "This Stanford Economist Has Obama's Attention — And It's Causing A Wall Street Freak-Out", following the publication of her book The Bankers' New Clothes.
 The book was nominated by the Financial Times in their Books of the year prize.

 Awards and recognition

 She has won an Alfred A. Sloan Research Fellowship and she is a Fellow of the Econometric Society.
 According to IDEAS, she is the 63rd most influential woman economist and she is among the 1000 most cited economists.
 In 2014, she received an honorary doctorate from the University of Zurich.
 In 2015, she was named by Prospect on its list of 50 world thinkers.
+In 2021, Yale awarded her the Wilbur Cross Medal.

 She was an advisor to the TV series Silicon Valley, and made a cameo appearance in its final episode.